 To push an OEM configuration to a device

 1.Create a smart device profile that contains your OEM configuration software payload.
 To avoid priority conflicts, we recommend only having one OEM configuration software payload in a profile.
-For information about creating a profile, see Managing Smart Device Profiles.
+For information about creating a profile, see Smart Device Settings Profiles.

 2.Apply your OEM configuration profile to folders or regions.
 When applying the profile, define selection criteria for which devices should receive the profile.
 For information about selection criteria, see Using Selection Criteria.

 3.Enroll devices as fully managed devices.
 For information about fully managed enrollment, see Fully Managed Mode.